-As originally enacted in 1930, each county committee was required to consist of one male and one female member from each unit of representation in the county.
-This requirement has remained unchanged for almost 100 years.
+As originally enacted in 1930, the statute required that each county committee consist of one male and one female member from each unit of representation in the county.
+This requirement remained unchanged for almost 100 years.
 The 1930 statute, did not, however, contain a reference to the gender of the committee chair or vice-chair.
 Rather, the statute made reference to a "chairman" who would preside over the meetings of the committee.
 The title "chairman" ostensibly required to the selection of a man to fill this role.
-It was another quarter of a century before the first reference to the gender of the committee leadership would appear in the statute.

 In 1955, N.J.S.
-19:5-3 was amended to provide for the election of women to a leadership roles within each county committee.
-12 Although women were not statutorily eligible to serve as the leader of the committee, the members were required to elect a "vice-chairlady" to hold office for a period of one year.
-13 The vice-chairlady was required to "perform all duties required of her by law and the constitution and by-laws of such committee."
-14 For the next decade, the statute would continue to reference the position and responsibilities of the vice-chairlady.
-15
+19:5-3 was amended to provide for the election of women to leadership roles within each county committee.
+11 Although women were not statutorily eligible to serve as the leader of the committee, the members were required to elect a "vice-chairlady" to hold office for a period of one year.
+12 The vice-chairlady was required to "perform all duties required of her by law and the constitution and by-laws of such committee."
+13

-The requirement that a county committee consist of a "chairman" and "vice-chairlady" would cease to exist in 1964.
-By way of a legislative amendment, reference to a male chair and a female vice-chair were removed from the statute.
-The statute instead required that the chair and vice-chair positions be filled by individuals of the opposite gender.
-In the years that followed,
+The requirement that a county committee consist of a "chairman" and "vice-chairlady" ceased to exist in 1964 when the statute was amended to remove the reference to a male chair and a female vice-chair.
+14 After revision, the statute requires that the chair and vice-chair positions be filled by individuals of the opposite gender.
+15 In the years that followed, the county committee statute were modified twelve times.
+16 The gender requirements regarding the chair and the vice-chair, however, remained unchanged.